A sampling of comments on Iliad Rhapsody 10

 Agamemnon in his role as king here is described in a way that goes beyond the epic action of the moment: the idea that he is honored as a god in his community back home evokes the further idea of his being worshipped there as a cult hero. [[GN 2016.09.14 via BA 149, GMP 132–133.]]

-tagging: antagonism between divinity and hero; boulē ‘wish, plan’; mētis ‘mind, intelligence’
+tagging: antagonism between immortal and mortal; boulē ‘wish, plan’; mētis ‘mind, intelligence’

 cross-ref. to boulē ‘wish, plan’ in the specific sense of ‘plan’: I.01.005, I.01.524–530, I.10.415, I.11.627, I.12.235–236, I.15.056–077